 Despite the rough terrain, leaving the mountain didn’t take long.
 The talus in the basin took some time until we reached Point 7103 to pick up the pace.
 Then the goal was to go as far east as possible on this first fall weekend.

-It darkened past Silver Ridge West, where we stayed on the boundary until terrain steepened north of Silver Ridge East.
+It darkened past Silver Ridge West, where we stayed on the boundary until the terrain steepened north of Silver Ridge East.
 That forced us up to the west saddle before bypassing the peak.
 Soon, we were back on the ridge above the lakes.

 See more trip photos here.